ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * Multi-AZ:
     * Can be set at creation or live
     * Synchronous replication, at least 2 AZs in the region, while Read replicas => asynchronous replication can be in an AZ, cross-AZ or cross-region
+  * Asynchronous Replication: RDS read replicas are typically updated using asynchronous replication.
+This means that changes made to the primary database are propagated to the read replicas with a slight delay, known as replica lag.
+This lag can vary depending on the workload and network conditions.

 #### RDS Autoscaling:
   * Supports all RDS